Eskandar Firouz: Early life

-Eskandar Firouz was born in 1926 in Shiraz to Mohammad Hossein Mirza Firouz (1894–1983), a Qajar prince.
-His paternal grandfather was Abdolhossein Farmanfarma (1857–1939).
+Firouz was born on 7 August 1926 in Shiraz to Mohammad Hossein Mirza Firouz, a Qajar prince.
+His paternal grandfather was Abdol-Hossein Farman Farma.

-He did his education outside Iran, first in Germany, then in the United States (Lawrenceville Preparatory School) and later at Yale University.
+He was educated outside Iran, first in Germany, then in the United States at the Lawrenceville School, and later at Yale University.

 Career

-As an environmental conservationist, in 1971, he championed the formation of Iran's Department of Environment.
-In his tenure as the Director of DOE, Iran developed and adopted the Environmental Protection Law, which is still in force.
+In 1969, while serving as under-secretary of Iran's Ministry of Natural Resources, Firouz co-founded the Ramsar Convention on Wetlands with Geoffrey Matthews and Luc Hoffmann.
+Adopted in 1971, the convention is an international treaty that promotes the conservation and sustainable use of wetlands worldwide and is named after the coastal Iranian city of Ramsar, where it was signed.

-Firouz helped in creating the national parks, nature reserves, wildlife refuges and protected areas in Iran.
-He was appointed as the vice-president at the United Nations Conference on the Human Environment, held in Stockholm in 1972.
-Firouz was also a member of the presiding board of the International Union for the Conservation of Nature (IUCN) in 1973–75.
-In 1977, he was elected as President of the International Union for Conservation of Nature and Natural Resources (IUCN), a position that he never filled as the Shah forced the resignation of the government during the Revolution.
+Under Prime Minister Amir Abbas Hoveyda, Firouz worked to establish Iran's Department of Environment in 1971 and served as its first director.
+There, he played a key role in the creation of Iran's national parks, nature reserves, wildlife refuges, and other protected areas.
+He was appointed vice president of the United Nations Conference on the Human Environment in 1972 and served as a member of the presiding board of the International Union for the Conservation of Nature (IUCN) from 1973 to 1975.
+In 1977, he was elected president of the IUCN but never assumed the position following the resignation of Hoveyda's cabinet.

-Firouz was one of the three founding founders of the Convention on Wetlands of International Importance – the “Ramsar Convention”.

-Personal life
+Personal life and death

-Firouz married Iran Ala who is the daughter of Hossein Ala (1881–1964), Iran's prime minister from 1955 to 1957.
-He had two daughters named Anahita and Azar.
-He died on March 4, 2020, at the age of 93.
+Firouz was married to Iran Ala, the daughter of Hossein Ala, Iran's prime minister from 1955 to 1957.
+They had two daughters, Anahita and Azar.
+Following the Islamic Revolution in 1979, he and his family moved to the Washington metropolitan area in the United States, where he died on 4 March 2020 at the age of 93.